damienjburks/DataCop/README.md

 ## Deployment
 ---

-For deployment, Data Cop utilizes the `invoke` command.
+For deployment, DataCop utilizes the `invoke` command.
 If you would like to learn more about invoke, please refer to this document: [Invoke Docs](https://www.pyinvoke.org).

 Assuming you have activated your virtual environment, run the following command to deploy the CDK stack:

 #### Figure 3.
-Deploying Data Cop
+Deploying DataCop
 ```bash
 (.env) $ invoke cdk-deploy
 ```